GoogleCloudPlatform/community/tutorials/bigquery-ml-looker/index.md

 Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.

-## Architecture
+## Objectives

-The solution described in this document comprises of:
+This solution is intended to describe a solution for how to create a machine learning model in BigQuery with visualization in Looker.
+This solution comprises of:

   * BigQuery ML
   * BigQuery Public Dataset